A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

-{\bf Remark: }We point out that since there is only one nonlinear activation (ReLU) in the proposed DNN, it can be reduced to a single hidden layer feed-forward network again with the ReLU activation at the hidden layer.
+{\bf Remark: }We point out that since there is only one nonlinear activation (ReLu) in the proposed DNN, it can be reduced to a single hidden layer network with the ReLU activation at the hidden layer.
 However, that would only lead to a non-intuitive complicated network.
-Here, in our proposed DNN, the information flow is natural through an intuitive and conceptually simple design.
-Therefore, we present the introduced network as the cascaded composition of $5$ functionalities, i.e., layers (including the FC), for interpretability.
+In our DNN, the information flow is natural through an intuitive and conceptually simple design.
+Therefore, we present the DNN as the composition of $5$ functionalities, i.e., layers.

-In the following, we describe our proposed DNN layer-by-layer.
+In the following, we describe our proposed DNN.
 For each layer, we first motivate its use and then provide its definition.
-Afterwards, the training scheme and the further details are explained.
+Next, the training scheme and the further details are explained.